HIST-111 United States History to 1877

 Topics vary according to instructor.
 Recent topics included film and history, African diaspora, intellectual history of Europe, Islam in Africa, Indian Ocean history, Latin American revolutions, American women, and global migrations.
 Prerequisite: at least one history course or instructor's permission.

 Collective work that bridges the courses History Methods and Seminar in History and helps students construct their senior thesis topic.
 Also emphasizes editing, publishing, Web work and attention to career choices.
 Prerequisite: HIST-300 or instructor's permission.

 The capstone course that brings together students' work in various classes, employing especially their research, analytical, interpretive, communication, and writing skills.
 Students create a substantial research project in conjunction with a faculty member and present their work publicly.
 Required for history majors.
 Prerequisite: HIST-300 or instructor's permission.

 HIST-420 Internship in History

 Supervised work in fields related to history including museum work, publishing and editing, historic site surveys and other activities in public history.
-Not for major or Central Curriculum credit.
+Not for Central Curriculum credit.